AghilesAzzoug/Artificial-Immune-System/README.md

     * Memory cell (MC) identification
     * ARB generation
     * Competition for resources
-    * (Potential) Candidate memory introduction of the set of Cells
+    * (Potential) Candidate memory introduction to the set of Cells
     * K-Nearest Neighbor approach for classification

 # Algorithm parameters